nvim-flutter/flutter-tools.nvim/README.md

 ![telescope picker](https://user-images.githubusercontent.com/22454918/113897929-495a3e80-97c3-11eb-959f-9574319cd93c.png)

 You can list available commands in this plugin using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+`FlutterCommands` shows the same list with whatever `vim.ui.select` UI you use.

 In order to set this up, you can explicitly load the extension.